-In fact, according to Forter’s Fifth Annual Fraud Index report, travel and OTA fraud rates increased by 37% in 2018.
+According to Forter’s Fifth Annual Fraud Index report, travel and online travel agency fraud rates increased by 37% in 2018.
 Given that travel is a year-round industry, fraudsters can blend in with regular customer traffic and are harder to identify until it’s too late.

 Online booking sites are a prime target for scammers for a number of reasons.
 Not only are travel reservations usually high-ticket items (Sift Science found the average price of a fraudulent booking ranges from $238-$588), but they are also intangible – meaning there is no physical item to send or collect.

 In addition to this, online bookings happen fast – instantly, even.
 As reservations can time out in just a few hours, it can be difficult to detect and block scam guests at the point of purchase.